 - Serve with the espresso spread, if desired.

-My “Bed and Breakfast” copies are used and I was happy to see an index card someone left inside Volume One of recipes they tried or wanted to try.
-That’s my favorite thing.
 If you need more muffin related info, read the history of muffins and find out how they were invented and how they’ve changed.
-Enjoy!
+It’s funny and interesting.

 Leave a Reply